5 Key Security Risks Associated with CDN Operations

 This tactic has two primary effects:

 In most cases, cache poisoning involves the attacker making a huge number of requests for different, often unused or irrelevant content.
 This strategy is particularly effective against Content Delivery Networks (CDNs), which rely heavily on caching to distribute content efficiently across the internet.
-By filling the CDN's cache with irrelevant content, the attacker can effectively disrupt the normal operation of the CDN, leading to a degradation of service for legitimate users.
+By filling the CDN's cache with irrelevant content, the attacker can effectively disrupt the normal operation of the content delivery network security, leading to a degradation of service for legitimate users.

 5. Risk of Traffic Redirection Due to Multi-Tenancy in CDNs